In this article I will cover Let to Buy Mortgages and Permission / Consent to Let Mortgages.

 Why use Neil Soundy Financial Services for your mortgage advice.

-We will give you independent impartial advice on every mortgage from every lender.
+We will give you expert impartial advice on the mortgage market.

 Your initial consultation is free with no obligation.

-For independent client reviews go to our testimonial page.
+For client reviews go to our testimonial page.

 Neil Soundy Financial Services Ltd is an appointed representative of HL Partnership Ltd which is authorised and regulated by the Financial Services Authority.